shashankshovit/DropDown/README.md

 `let myDropdown = new DropDown("My Select", <list of options>, <configurable options>);`
 - Use the render method to attach it to your HTML element `myHTMLElement.appendChild(myDropdown.render());`
+- This package works only if both the JavaScript and CSS files are together.
+Put/Link both `DropDown.js` and `dropdown.css` in your HTML file.

 ## Dropdown list options
 DropDown accepts two types of lists: